We talk to Wes Zandt at the Down Under Centre about what you need to know to pass your Skills Assessment

 The time it takes for processing at the documentary assessment stage varies quite considerably between applicants.
 Depending on what information you are requested to provide, you may have to wait to receive forms from your bank or from HMRC.
 The sooner that you can gather together the needed documents, the quicker the process can be.

-Once everything has been processed, and the trade skills assessments have been successful, you’ll receive a number of crucial documents.
-These include the documents that are required during the migration process and an Australian Qualification Certificate III (AQF III).
+Once everything has been processed, and the trade skills assessments have been successful, you’ll receive your skills assessment letter, which is required for the skilled visa application, and your Australian Qualification Certificate III (AQF III).

 Why Is an Australian Qualification Certificate III Required?